ddbj/www/_dra/submission-e.md

   other words, each BioSample must be linked to one or more unique data files.
   - In case of fastq files, submit paired reads in separate files.
-For bam and sff files, paired reads need to be described in single file.
+For bam files, paired reads need to be described in single file.
   - Upload data files directly under a submission directory.
 Submitted archive files should NOT contain any directory structure.
-  - Binary data formats, including BAM, SFF and HDF5 should be submitted without applying any additional compression.
+  - Binary data formats, including BAM and HDF5 should be submitted without applying any additional compression.
 </div>

 ### Formats of sequencing data files  {#formats-sequencing-data-files}